Experience the Most Intelligent DISC Profile

 Managing S Styles

 As manager of an S style, you must win their trust first.
 To maintain it, keep your promises, show the right attitude towards work, and treat them as a personality rather than just a means of producing results.
-Give them plenty of space to adjust to changes and listen to them while they speak.
+When managing S personality types, give them plenty of space to adjust to changes and listen to them while they speak.

 Remote work is most suited to your S Style workers, especially if they are working at home with friends or family.
 Ensure you offer them enough support to cope with the change in working environments.